Skip to content

 Placement Per Extension Global

-Dock Panel 1 per edge 2 per edge
+Dock Panel 2 per edge 8 per edge

 Modal 2 stacked

 Exceeding limits throws an error.
-All placements are automatically cleaned up when an extension is disabled or removed.
+All placements are automatically cleaned up when an extension is disabled, removed, updated, or reloaded.
+A placement that requires a permission is also removed immediately when that permission is revoked; its stale handle remains closed.

 User Control